Bria-AI/ComfyUI-BRIA-API/Readme.md

 # Available Nodes

 ## Image Generation Nodes
-These nodes create high-quality images from text or image prompts, generating photorealistic or artistic results with support for various aspect ratios. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Image-Generation)].
+These nodes create high-quality images from text or image prompts, generating photorealistic or artistic results with support for various aspect ratios.

 | Node                   | Description                                                        |
 |------------------------|--------------------------------------------------------------------|